-You will be reading this file from one of several likely places:
+You will most likely be reading this either:

-As a text file within the source packages.
+…as a text file within the source packages; or

 The source packages and the GitHub mirror are secondary outputs from the Fossil repository, which is the primary home for the PiDP-8/I software development project.